JuliaLang/julia/doc/src/manual/environment-variables.md

 A directory path that points to the current Julia project.
 Setting this environment variable has the same effect as specifying the `--project` start-up option, but `--project` has higher precedence.
-If the variable is set to `@.`, Julia tries to find a project directory that contains `Project.toml` or `JuliaProject.toml` file from the current directory and its parents.
+If the variable is set to `@.`, Julia tries to find a project directory that contains a `Project.toml` or `JuliaProject.toml` file from the current directory and its parents.
 See also the chapter on [Code Loading](@ref).